rishabhindoria/aws-eks/README.md

-Deploy a full AWS EKS cluster with Terraform
+Deploy a full AWS EKS cluster with Terraform along with Autoscaled Gitlab Runners, Fluentd, Prometheus, Grafana Dashboards.
+Use the power of open source and give back to community :)

 ## What resources are created